 We all make excuses to avoid the gym and skipping the workout routine.
-But avoiding the workout routine has its own consequences and we pay it by our health.
+But avoiding the workout routine has its own consequences and we pay it for our health.

 Prioritize your health above everything and do not make your work your whole life.
 Hit the gym, take time out for yourself.
 Having a workout routine, adopting yoga or even walk helps to increase productivity at work and rejuvenates the body.

 Author: Sara Rehman